What is the ADA?

 This is by far one of the most common ADA violations for business facilities today.
 Not having the proper signs for your facilities is not being compliant with the ADA.
 Be sure to consult local laws to see exactly what is specified, as additional requirements may apply.
 For general information, resources, or legal advice you can visit here.
 You can get any ADA sign you need for your building, even custom sign work, here at ADA Central - where we specialize in ADA compliant signs.

 There are fairly heavy consequences for any ADA violation found in your building, including steep fines of up to $50,000 for the first violation and $100,000 for any subsequent violation.
 In addition, depending on your location, you could face litigation and permanent harm to your business reputation.
 Business owners should check all buildings in every location to ensure there are no ADA violations.

 ADA Central is the authority on ADA compliant signage, with a huge stock in our inventory and the ability to do high-quality custom sign work as well.
 We can answer any questions concerning ADA signs you may have, and we also do expedited orders!
 Check out our homepage right here on this website.
 ADA Central understands that the ADA Standards can be confusing and difficult to follow.
-When you need ADA compliant signage for your building, contact the folks who specialize in ADA signs, right here at ADA Central.
+When you need ADA compliant signage for your building such as hotel signs, contact the folks who specialize in ADA signs, right here at ADA Central.

 ADA compliance regulations are not just here in this country.
 The idea is to have a unified system everywhere, which is why it's so important to follow the specific details of these standards so closely.
 The height of any posted ADA sign, the type of lettering or pictogram each of them requires, and where they are posted is important so that anyone with a disability will know exactly where to look for this vital information and have the ability to navigate any public building.